 - Successful completion of an upper division course (3000 or above) taught in a foreign language at the university level.

-Students may also use courses from Study Abroad programs as long as the courses are taught in a language other than English and they successfully complete the courses with a grade of “C” or better.
+- Successful completion of courses from semester-long Study Abroad program when the courses are taught in a language other than English with a grade of “C” or better.

-Students taking the Language and Culture thematic concentration may only count 3000 and 4000 level courses towards the concentration, therefore most introductory language courses cannot be applied to the thematic concentrations.
+Students taking the Language and Culture thematic concentration may only count 3000 and 4000 level courses towards the concentration.

 For more information about language courses visit the Modern Languages website.

-For information on demonstrating proficiency in a language not offered by UC Denver, see this link:
+Click here for information on demonstrating proficiency in a language not offered by CU Denver.